Why did John & Yoko get married in Gibraltar?

 "We wanted to get married on a cross-channel ferry – that was the romantic part.
 We went to Southampton and then we couldn't get on because she wasn't English, and she couldn't get the day visa to go across.
 They said, 'Anyway, you can't get married.
 The Captain's not allowed to do it any more.'"

-h Beatles fixer Peter Brown pulling every string imaginable, the couple were married there on March 20, 1969.
+With the Beatles fixer Peter Brown pulling every string imaginable, the couple were married on Gibraltar on March 20, 1969.
 Just over a week had passed since Paul and Linda had tied the knot

 The Ballad